 When the tops are brown, it’s time to dig up the entire plant out of the soil.
 Use a small trowel to loosen the bulb and roots and pull the plant up gently from its stalk.

 Only harvest onions during dry weather; the plant and bulb still need to dry out for a few more days in the garden or be placed in a sunny spot nearby (up to seven days).

 How to Cure Onions

-Now for the rewarding part: Bringing the harvested onions into your home for eating.
+Now for the rewarding part, bringing the harvested onions into your home for eating.
 But they’re not ready to be cut into quite yet.
-Follow the next steps to get those onions properly cured and follow the tips for storing to save them for later.
+Follow the next steps to get those onions properly cured and follow the tips for storing and saving them for later.

-Continue to cure your harvest in a cool, dry, well-venerated location, such as on the floor of a garage, shed, or barn.
-Set them on top of a large canvas tarp or on mesh drying racks allow for air flow.
+Continue to cure your harvest in a cool, dry, well-ventilated location, such as on the floor of a garage, shed, or barn.
+Set them on top of a large canvas tarp or on mesh drying racks to allow for airflow.

 You’ll know your onions are finished curing when you cut off their dried stems and stalks and they’re dry; if the onions aren’t quite cured enough, a milky white substance will seep out.